Jayanth280203/Subscribers-Galore-Exploring-world-top-you-tube-channels/README.md

-📊 Subscribers Galore – Exploring World’s Top YouTube Channels
+📊 *Subscribers Galore – Exploring World’s Top YouTube Channels*

   A compact Data Analysis Project where I explored the world’s top YouTube channels using a structured dataset.
 This project includes dashboards, a data story, and brainstorming notes that highlight insights on subscriber growth, content categories, and overall channel performance.

 📁 The repository contains all dashboards, dataset, and documents used in the analysis.

-📌 Tools & Techniques Used
+📌 *Tools & Techniques Used*

-Data Analysis: Excel / CSV exploration
+🔸Data Analysis: Excel / CSV exploration
-Dashboard Creation: Tableau
+🔸Dashboard Creation: Tableau
-Data Storytelling: PDF story output
+🔸Data Storytelling: PDF story output
-Brainstorming & Planning: Empathy map + idea sketches
+🔸Brainstorming & Planning: Empathy map + idea sketches

-🧩 What I Did
+🧩 *What I Did*

-Cleaned and explored the YouTube channels dataset

-Built 4 dashboards showcasing insights
+🔸Cleaned and explored the YouTube channels dataset 🔸Built 4 dashboards showcasing insights

-Created a data story summarizing findings
+🔸Created a data story summarizing findings

-Drafted brainstorming notes and empathy mapping

-Analyzed subscriber comparisons, video performance, and category trends
+🔸Drafted brainstorming notes and empathy mapping 🔸Analyzed subscriber comparisons, video performance, and category trends

-🖼️ Sneak Peek
+🖼️ *Sneak Peek*

 Here’s a quick preview of the project 👇

 ![dashboard-preview-1](link_here)
 ![dashboard-preview-2](link_here)

-📬 Contact
+📬 *Contact*

 Feel free to connect with me via the following platforms: